socketio/socket.io/README.md

         try websocket.
 A connection attempt following a transport error will use the normal upgrade process.
 It is recommended you turn this on only when using SSL/TLS connections, or if you know that your network does not block websockets.
-      - `pfx` (`String`): Certificate, Private key and CA certificates to use for SSL.
+      - `pfx` (`String`|`Buffer`): Certificate, Private key and CA certificates to use for SSL.
 Can be used in Node.js client environment to manually specify certificate information.
       - `key` (`String`): Private key to use for SSL.
 Can be used in Node.js client environment to manually specify certificate information.
       - `passphrase` (`String`): A string of passphrase for the private key or pfx.
 Can be used in Node.js client environment to manually specify certificate information.
       - `cert` (`String`): Public x509 certificate to use.
 Can be used in Node.js client environment to manually specify certificate information.